 Jimmy Carter to be president.
 This was now maybe one year after the Spenkelink execution, so this light bulb went on in my head that maybe we should organize a protest at the convention, an

 And so I spent the next two months pretty much organizing a protest event at the Democratic National Convention, which was kind of guerrilla, Yippie-type

 action.
 I used as my base Kennedy delegates, because I knew that probably Carter delegates were not going to participate in the protest during the nomination speech of their candidate.

-anti-death penalty action during Graham's speech.
-Of course most of the Kennedy delegates were strongly anti-death penalty and they were eager to participate in something like this, so we made
+an anti-death penalty action during Graham's speech.
+Of course most of the Kennedy delegates were strongly anti-death penalty and they were eager to participate in something like this, so we

-black executioner hoods, like hundreds of black executioner hoods, and reproduced pictures of John Spenkelink, and during Graham's speech, several hundred delegates to the convention put on
+made black executioner hoods, like hundreds of black executioner hoods, and reproduced pictures of John Spenkelink, and during Graham's speech, several hundred delegates to the convention put

 kind of, I describe it as trying to smuggle a refrigerator into the convention.
 And so we got her seated in the New York delegation with this gigantic sign that said, "Bob Graham Killed My